mlmsmith/ply/doc/ply.md

 parsers.
 Unlike traditional lex/yacc which require a special input file that is converted into a separate source file, the specifications given to PLY *are* valid Python programs.
-This means that there are no extra source files nor is there a special compiler construction step (e.g., running yacc to generate Python code for the compiler).
+This means that there are no extra source files, nor is there a special compiler construction step (e.g., running yacc to generate Python code for the compiler).

 ## Lex